 - Orange juice with added calcium

-- Take a calcium pill every day.
-You can choose a pill that has only calcium or a multivitamin with calcium.
+2. Take a calcium pill or a multivitamin with calcium every day.
 Let your doctor know you are taking extra calcium.

 Check out this list of foods that are high in calcium.